alexnhan/The-C-Programming-Language/README.md

 # The-C-Programming-Language

-Putting code that I am doing while reading The C Programming Language
+Putting some code that I deemed worth it, while doing all exercises while reading The C Programming Language.